 NJ Eluding--Basic Concepts:

-Euding in New Jersey is a crime.
+New Jersey statutes define eluding at N.J.S.
+2C:29-2b.
 Eluding can happen with a motor vehicle on New Jersey streets or highways.
 It can also be done in a vessel on New Jersey waters.
-Eluding consists of fleeing or attempting to flee any police or law enforcement officer after having received a signal from such officer to stop.
+Eluding consists of fleeing or attempting to flee any police or law enforcement officer after having received a signal from that officer to stop.

 Eluding is a third degree crime.
 However if the flight or attempt to elude creates a risk of death or injury to any person, then it becomas a second degree crime.
 The statute that defines eluding permits a finder of fact to infer risk of death or injury whenever the conduct in question involves a violation of Chapter Four of the New Jersey Motor Vehicle Code.
 Chapter Four is the chapter that governs operation of a motor vehicle.
 It is nearly impossible to operate a car and not violate some provision of Chapter Four.
 Literally everyone runs afoul of Chapter Four every time they take the car out of the driveway.
 For that reason, virtually all eluding incidents can be charged as a second degree crime.